 Kickstart to Participation is an exciting one-year opportunity for a recent library program graduate.
 Candidate must currently be working in an Ontario public library and have graduated from their library program in the past three years.
 The successful candidate will join the OPLA Council as a non-voting representative, yet will participate in discussions and projects that OPLA Council is undertaking that year.
 For more information please visit the webpage OPLA Kickstart to Participation.

 Biennially, OPLA offers a PLA Conference Grant to a current OPLA member to assist financially to attend the PLA (Public Library Association) conference in the United States.
-The next conference will be held March 22–26, 2022, in Portland, OR.
+This grant will not be offered in 2022.

 Learn more about the PLA Conference Grant application process here.